filecoin-project/devgrants/rfps/ethereum-test-vectors.md

 Please provide links to your team members' Githubs or LinkedIn profiles.

-* A team with strong design and web development skills (please show evidence of this in your proposal) and experience creating production blockchain applications
+* A team with strong Ethereum development skills
 * Experience extracting metadata from a blockchain or a complex tech back-end
 * Solid knowledge of Filecoin chain data structures

 ## How to apply

 To submit a grant proposal, please open a <a href="https://github.com/filecoin-project/devgrants/issues/new?assignees=realChainLife&labels=RFP&template=rfp-application.md&title=RFP+Application">new RFP issue</a> in the `filecoin-project/devgrants` repo.
-For questions or to submit a private proposal you can also email eva [at] protocol.ai.
+For questions or to submit a private proposal you can also email maciej [dot] witowski [at] protocol.ai.

-You can also contact us via [Filecoin Slack](https://filecoin.io/slack) via the [#fvm channel](https://filecoinproject.slack.com/archives/C029MT4PQB1) or DM @eshon.
+You can also contact us via [Filecoin Slack](https://filecoin.io/slack) via the [#fvm channel](https://filecoinproject.slack.com/archives/C029MT4PQB1) or DM @maciej.